-Yosemite National Park is one of the most popular parks in America.
+Yosemite National Park in California is one of the most popular parks in America.
 It’s no secret that it’s on nearly everyone’s bucket list.
 Spanning nearly 1,200 square miles Yosemite is huge!
 So it’s a good idea to do a little research first and decide how you want to tackle the adventure.

 Winter in the mountains brings a number of seasonal road closures to be aware of.
 There are also height restrictions to drive through many of the tunnels that can block access for RV campers and large travel trailers.
 In this post we’re going to cover the best time of year to visit Yosemite, how to get there, and how to get around.